-The magazine High Frontiers renamed itself Reality Hackers to better reflect its drug culture and computer themes.
-In 1989 it changed its name to Mondo 2000.
+In 1986 the magazine High Frontiers renamed itself Reality Hackers to better reflect its drug culture and computer themes.
+In 1989 once again it changed its name to Mondo 2000.
 In this form it influenced the development of cyberpunk culture until its closure in 1998.

 NSFNET used a TCP/IP-based protocol compatible with ARPANET, as a backbone to which regional and academic networks would connect.
 It experienced exponential growth in its network traffic.
 As a result of a November 1987 NSF award to a consortium of universities in Michigan, the original 56- kbit/s links was upgraded to 1.5 Mbit/s by July 1988 and again to 45 Mbit/s in 1991.